 The expertise offered by each choice:

 - Agency: Agencies typically have a diverse team with various skill sets, but their expertise might be spread thin across multiple clients or projects.
 Typically, agencies are fast-moving and efficient but don't ingrain themselves into your business.
-They may run with high-cost work that doesn't pivot or stay in tune with the direction your company is moving.
+They rely on your internal teams for ultimate strategic direction.

 - Fractional Marketing: Fractional CMOs are seasoned professionals who bring years of industry knowledge and proven strategies to your business, ensuring you consistently attract, engage and delight customers while driving revenue growth.
 The downside of this option is that it may take some time for the CMO to learn about your industry or company.